Isaiah

 This passage starts off expressing Isaiah’s “burden of Babylon” (v.
 1).
 The prophet was carrying a heavy weight because of the solemn nature of his message.
 He was announcing judgments that would involve the destruction of many cities and the slaughter of thousands of people.
 The Lord …

-Prayer For Mercy And Help
+Prayer For Mercy and Help

 The Sins of Israel & Judah